 Benjamin W. Bull

-Benjamin W. Bull serves as chief counsel of ADF and executive vice president of ADF Programs.
+Benjamin W. Bull serves as chief counsel and executive director of ADF International.
 Bull has more than 40 years of experience successfully practicing constitutional and human rights law.
 He has had numerous cases decided at the U.S. Supreme Court and has been lead attorney or co-counsel in more than 400 trial and appellate cases in the United States and internationally, with more than 50 reported decisions.
 He has testified as an expert witness before the U.S. Congress, state legislatures, and international bodies.

 Bull obtained his J.D. from the University of South Carolina Law Center and his B.A. in philosophy from Old Dominion University.
 He has continued his education at Stanford and Harvard.
 He is admitted to the bars of Arizona, Mississippi, Virginia, the District of Columbia, and the United States Supreme Court.
 He is also qualified to sit for the Solicitors’ Bar in the United Kingdom.